Rejection, Lightening The Load, New Job, OMG! …by Susan Lute

 So hoist your cups, dear reader.
 Celebrate with me.
 This week I got a rejection, eliminated clutter I don’t need, stood on the brink of choosing a new job.
 And I’m still writing.
 What better way to spend the glorious days of spring?

-Posted on April 22, 2012, in Susan Lute and tagged clean office, clearing the clutter, curve balls, dear reader, down in the dumps, new job, recovery, rejection, riding the rails, spring, Susan Lute, work in progress, writer's life.
+Posted on April 22, 2012, in General and tagged clean office, clearing the clutter, curve balls, dear reader, down in the dumps, new job, recovery, rejection, riding the rails, spring, Susan Lute, work in progress, writer's life.
 Bookmark the permalink.
 15 Comments.